 While people who self-harm may not intend to end their lives, the consequences of this risky behaviour can be fatal, and it needs careful assessment and care by a health professional.

-Treatment is likely to involve seeing a psychologist who is expert in this area, and will know how to help the person best, and to help them to help themselves.
+Treatment is likely to involve seeing a psychologist who is an expert in this area, and will know how to best help the person, as well as help them to help themselves.

 It’s a good idea to prepare for seeing a doctor by talking to a trusted person about the self-harming behaviour.
 This might be a family member or friend, or a suitable person at school or work.
-It’s also helpful to request a longer appointment, so that there is time to talk, and to take along some simple notes– for example, detailing how long the self-harming has been going on, and any other feelings or events which may be associated with it.
+It’s also helpful to request a longer appointment, so there is time to talk, and take along some simple notes – for example, detailing how long the self-harming has been going on, and any other feelings or events which may be associated with it.

 Because self-harming behaviour is risky and possibly life-threatening, do not hesitate to call emergency services on 000 if necessary.
 See also How to help in a crisis.

 It can be hard for people who self-harm to stop it by themselves.
-That’s why it’s important to talk to someone and to see a doctor.
-It can help to use alternatives to self-harm which fulfil the same function of relieving distress in the short term.
+That’s why it’s important to talk to someone and see a doctor.
+It can help to try alternatives to self-harm which can relieve distress in the short term.
+These include:

 These are not solutions to self-harm but can be useful as short-term alternatives while receiving treatment, and should be discussed with the treating doctor or psychologist.